Draw-down & Maximum DrawDown - Equity Management in Gold Trading

 Draw-down

-As Gold traders the number one risk in Gold trading is known as draw-down - this is the sum of money you have lost in your trading account on a single Gold trade.
+As Gold traders the number one risk in Gold trading is known as draw-down - this is the sum of money you have lost in your account on a single Gold trade.

-If you have $50,000 capital and you accrue a loss in a single transaction of $500 dollars, then your draw down is $500 divided by $50,000 dollars which is 1 percent% draw down.
+If you have $50,000 capital and you accrue a loss in a single transaction of $500 dollars, then your draw down is $500 divided by $50,000 dollars which is 1 % draw down.

 Maximum Draw-down